You are looking to buy your first home or apartment in Sydney or NSW. What is the absolute minimum deposit required?

 Most lenders will “shade” commission income – usually taking only 80% of the value of it when assessing your ability to repay a loan.
 As an example, if you earn a base salary of $100,000 and commission income of $100,000 then the lender will use 100% of your base salary but only 80% of your commission income.
 In this case, despite you earning $200,000 in a year, the lender will only use $180,000 of it to assess your income.

 The next challenge is how lenders will calculate your annual commission income.
-Some will take the lesser of the past two years as shown on your PAYG summaries.
-Others will take the average of the two years.
+Some will take the lesser of the past two years as shown on your PAYG summaries while some will take the average of the two years.
+Others may only look at your current year earnings.
 If your commission income varies significantly from year to year then lenders may apply their own ad-hoc rules to your income.

 The upshot of this is that it is a real minefield out there for those of you who are earning commission income, especially if you are trying to borrow close to your servicing limit.